Everything You Need To Know About Job Interview Etiquette

 Taking time to prepare is the most conscientious thing you can do before an interview.
 A job opening at a company typically indicates a real need for more people, meaning that the individuals you’re interviewing with are taking time from their schedules to speak with you.
-The best way to be respectful of this time is to arrive fully prepared to answer their questions and ask your own insightful questions.
+The best way to be respectful is to arrive fully prepared to answer their questions and ask your own insightful questions.

 Here are more resources on how to do just that: